telerik/kendo-ui-core/docs/controls/media/mediaplayer/overview.md

 ### Change the Source Dynamically

 Players usually feature a different video based on user action.
-For a basic example and real-time implementation, refer to the [section on creating playlist]({% slug overview_kendoui_mediaplayer_widget %}#creating).
+For a basic example and real-time implementation, refer to the [section on creating playlists](#configuration-Create).

 ### Prevent Seeking Forward